PWPInnovator898/BlueBuzzah-Gloves/ATTRIBUTION.md

 ## About the Project

-The BlueBuzzah Gloves project was developed by an informal group of collaborators ("BlueBuzzah Partners") focused on advancing open-source tools to relieve Parkinson's symtoms.
+The BlueBuzzah Gloves project was developed by an informal group of collaborators ("BlueBuzzah Partners") focused on advancing open-source tools for people with Parkinson's.

 ## Firmware Contributions and License Overview